-The Florida Legislature has enacted F.S.
-322.09(1), which provides that minors (ages 14-18) satisfy school attendance requirements in order to apply for or maintain their driving privileges.
+F.S.322.091, provides that minors (ages 14-18) satisfy school attendance requirements in order to apply for or maintain their driving privileges.
 In accordance with F.S.
-1003.27, the principal or designee will notify the district office of those students who accumulate fifteen (15) unexcused absences or absences for which the reasons are unknown, in a period of ninety (90) calendar days.
+1003.27, the principal or designee will notify the district office of those students who accumulate fifteen (15) unexcused absences or absences, for which the reasons are unknown, in a period of ninety (90) calendar days.
 The school superintendent or designee is then required to submit to the Department of Highway Safety and Motor Vehicles (DHSMV) the names of the students along with their date of birth, sex, and Social Security Number.
 For the purpose of maintaining the right to drive, days of suspension from school will not be forwarded to the DHSMV as unexcused.